 - Connect the transmitting half of the wireless kit to the video source.

 - Begin using your wireless video system!

 First off, since every home theater setup is unique, there is no one-size-fits-all wireless video option.
-But by doing a little planning for the type of video content you’d like to use your projector for, you can be sure you’re making an informed decision.
+But by doing a little planning for the type of video content you’d like to use your projector for in addition to using an IR repeater (our tutorial), you can be sure you’re making an informed decision.
 That’s why this process has to start with thinking a bit about the transmitter itself.

 1. Select a Wireless Transmitter/Receiver Kit

 A wireless transmitter/receiver kit will let you stream your own content from anything that has an HDMI-Out port.
 You can reference our guides on how HDMI transmitters work and also reference our instructions on how to set them up, but the long and short of it is you plug the transmitter in on one end, and the receiver to the projector, and you have your content on the screen.

 The only complication is to make sure your transmitter matches the specs on your projector, whether it’s a simple unit like the Diamond Wireless HDMI Extender (on Amazon) which can handle 1080p or a higher-end option that can take 4k signals at 30hz like the IOGEAR Wireless 4K Extender Kit (on Amazon).

 The easiest, bread-and-butter way to get some pretty good video content onto a pretty good projector (720p, for instance) is just to plug a streaming stick directly into the back of the projector.
 A Roku or Chromecast will handle everything easy, like Netflix, Hulu, most streaming services, etc.

 An Amazon Fire or Apple TV will also add value when it comes to content selection.
 But none of these options will work if you want to do some competitive gaming or stream content from a cable box, gaming system, etc.